An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical properties of quantum trajectories: ergodicity and purification

 Finally, we note that the purification of the quantum state, which will be detailed in Sec.~\ref{sec:pur}, occurs in this case.
-That is, while $\hat{\rho}_0$ is originally a mixed state, $\hat{\rho}_{\bm{b}}^\infty$ becomes a pure state.
+That is, while $\hat{\rho}_0$ is initially a mixed state, $\hat{\rho}_{\bm{b}}^\infty$ converges to a pure state.